TryCatchHCF/Cloakify/README.md

 <img src=https://github.com/TryCatchHCF/Cloakify/blob/master/screenshots/CloakifyFactoryWorkflow.png></img>

 # Tutorial
 See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop and DemoLabs session.
-Complete tutorial on what Cloakify can do, specific use cases, and more.
+Complete tutorial on what the Cloakify Toolset can do, specific use cases, and more.
+(Covers the standalone scripts, recommend using the new CloakifyFactory to streamline your efforts.)

-For a quick start, see the cleverly titled file "README_GETTING_STARTED.txt" in the project for a walkthrough of Cloakify Factory.
+For a quick start on CloakifyFactory, see the cleverly titled file "README_GETTING_STARTED.txt" in the project for a walkthrough.

 # Overview
 CloakifyFactory transforms any filetype (e.g. .zip, .exe, .xls, etc.) into a list of harmless-looking strings.
 This lets you hide the file in plain sight, and transfer the file without triggering alerts.
 The fancy term for this is "text-based steganography", hiding data by making it look like other data.
 For example, you can transform a .zip file into a list of Pokemon creatures or Top 100 Websites.
 You then transfer the cloaked file however you choose, and then decloak the exfiltrated file back into its original form.